jbrayton/app-store-review-feed/README.md

 App Store customer reviews are available via Atom feeds, but using those feeds directly has some drawbacks:

-* In order to get all feeds across all countries, you need to subscribe to 28 different feeds for each app.
+* In order to get all feeds across all storefronts, you need to subscribe to 28 different feeds for each app.
 * The feed names do not include the name of the app.
 * The feeds include the star rating, but not in a manner that a typical news reader or aggregation service will incorporate.